Morton’s Toe

 Morton’s Neuroma affects the ball of the foot, usually between the third and fourth toe.
 This pain comes from a bundle of thick tissue surrounding and pressing on nerves, not the length of the toes.

-If you would like to make an appointment with an Orthopaedic Foot Specialist, please call 904-JOI-2000 or follow the link below.
+If you would like to make an appointment with an Orthopaedic Foot Specialist, please call 904-JOI-2000 or schedule online.